<img alt="" src="https://secure.mean8sigh.com/214587.png" style="display:none;">

 Acumatica is a cloud-based ERP that can serve multiple business processes with cross-module workflows, including dashboards, document management, customization tools, etc. It can handle everything from financials, content management, and project management to reporting and business intelligence while providing teams with excellent visibility over different aspects of the company and its tasks.

 Unlike most ERPs, Acumatica isn’t industry-specific, making it flexible for all businesses from retailers to nonprofit organizations.
+See our in-depth comparison article on Acumatica vs. SAP Cloud ERP.

 Microsoft

-Microsoft, one of the world’s leading software companies, offers its own cloud-based ERP with cutting-edge solutions that include customer relationship management, AI, financial analytics and productivity tracking tools.
+Microsoft, one of the world’s leading software companies, offers its own cloud-based ERP with cutting-edge solutions that include customer relationship management, AI, financial analytics, and productivity tracking tools.
 Microsoft provides different pricing plans for every business size and need, making them an excellent option for companies on a budget.

 Sage

 Sage’s ERPs are primarily known for their financial capabilities.
 Sage’s payroll, accounting, payment systems, and financial analytics tools are its biggest strengths.
+See our in-depth comparison article on Sage vs. SAP Cloud ERP.

 What Is the Best ERP System?